 7: Push for Deep Discussion on the Why

-In my experience, post-mortems don’t automatically lead to a deep debate on root causes and how to genuinely impact change.
+In my experience, postmortems don’t automatically lead to a deep debate on root causes and how to genuinely impact change.
 This is your postmortem analysis.

 It takes a lot of nurturing before people get comfortable voicing their real opinions.
 Folks will keep the discussion at a surface level.
 Assumptions aren’t questioned, the first answer is typically accepted, and the actions steps will be trivial at best.